 Antoinette Tuff, knows firsthand what it feels like to hear the words from a troubled young man that “We are going to all die today” after a parent leaving the building held the door open allowing him to come in without being buzzed into the school holding an AK-47 and over 500 rounds of ammunition.
 Rather than running in fear, barricading herself behind a desk or using a firearm, she used compassion, confidence, and control to convince the shooter to hand her the weapon which saved more than 1,000 lives on August 20, 2013, at the Ronald E. McNair Discovery Learning Academy in the Atlanta metro area.
 This is the only school active shooter situation in the US that ended without death or injury to school students, faculty, parents or shooter himself.
 Since becoming a hero, Antoinette has been teaching international audiences strategies in dealing with difficult situations with her presentations and programs.
 Antoinette has also become a national expert and community leader for student safety, which includes the prevention of bullying and suicide, as well as the deescalating an active shooter situation.
 Her book, PREPARED for a PURPOSE, received "The Christopher Award" and became an international bestseller.
-Antoinette shares her unexpected journey in becoming an everyday hero and the details of her diversity, inclusion and psychological safety with corporations, non-profits, churches, schools, and universities.
+Antoinette shares her unexpected journey in becoming an everyday hero and the details of her diversity, inclusion and psychological safety with corporations, non-profits, churches, school districts, and universities.

 Release date: January 27, 2018 Directed by: Emmy nominee Vondie Curtis Hall Starring Seven-time Grammy® Award winner, Toni Braxton, stars as Antoinette Tuff, Yaya DaCosta, Trevor Morgan and Malik Yoba